 August 16, 2016

 The Hawaii Tourism Authority (HTA) continues to work closely with the Hawaii State Department of Health to monitor new cases of imported Zika being reported in the Hawaiian Islands.
 HTA is aware of the two recently reported cases (August 12) of imported Zika found in two residents on Maui who acquired it while traveling to infected areas overseas.

 It's important to note that there have been no locally acquired cases of Zika in the Hawaiian Islands to date.
 Leisure travelers or business groups can book their Hawaii trip with confidence as no travel health advisories have been issued for Hawaii about Zika by the Centers for Disease Control and Prevention.

 There have also been no additional cases of locally acquired dengue fever reported on the island of Hawaii since April 26, 2016.

 The Hawaii State Department of Health reminds the public to remain vigilant and take proactive measures in keeping Hawaii free of mosquito-borne diseases.
 Its Fight the Bite website provides useful tips and information on how you can protect yourself and Hawaii from the harm mosquitoes can cause.
 Simply using insect repellent while enjoying nature and taking steps to eliminate standing water where mosquitoes cluster and breed can help keep Hawaii safe and healthy.

-For the past notices, click click here.
+For past Special Alert notices, click here.